Acts 1

 Acts 1 is the first chapter of the Acts of the Apostles in the New Testament of the Christian Bible.
-The book containing this chapter is anonymous, but early Christian tradition affirmed that Luke composed this book as well as the Gospel of Luke.
-This chapter functions as a transition from the "former account" (that is, the Gospel of Luke) with a narrative prelude (verses 1–5), repeated record of the ascension of Jesus Christ with more detail (verses 6–11) and the meeting of Jesus' followers (verses 12–26), until before Pentecost.
+Early Christian tradition affirmed that Luke composed this book as well as the Gospel of Luke.
+(Note: Alexander states: "Since all the evidence on both sides lies within the book itself, it is difficult to resolve the question in advance of reading the text.
+I have tried to draw attention within the commentary to the passages which have a bearing on this question without prejudging the issue; but on balance I would agree with Fitzmyer and Barrett that it is difficult to find any alternative which makes more sense of all the data than the traditional ascription."
+See further Fitzmyer (r998: 49-5r) and Barrett (r994-9: i.
+30-48) (with full survey of all the ancient evidence); ii. pp. Xlii-xlv) Critical opinion on the tradition was evenly divided at the end of the 20th century.
+This chapter functions as a transition from the "former account" (that is, the Gospel of Luke) with a narrative prelude (verses 1–5), repeated record of the ascension of Jesus Christ with more detail (verses 6–11) and the meeting of Jesus' followers (verses 12–26), waiting until Pentecost.

 Text

 The beginning of the Acts of the Apostles in folio 11 recto of Minuscule 223 (Gregory-Aland) from the 14th century.

 The original text was written in Koine Greek.
 This chapter is divided into 26 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: